diefer91/slate/source/index.html.md

 Parameter | Example | Description
 --------- | ------- | -----------
-name | diego vidal | The updated name of the user
+name | diego vidal | The updated name of the user photourl | htttps://asdasd.... | the new photo url bannerphotourl | https://sdfsdf.. | the new banner url